grahamgilbert/terraform-aws-munki-repo/README.md

    `CloudFrontFullAccess`
 3. Generate an access key and secret key for the user.
 Download the CSV (or you'll lose the secret key; it's only displayed once at initial creation).
 4. Install `awscli` from https://awscli.amazonaws.com/AWSCLIV2.pkg
-5. Install terraform 0.11.14 (0.12.x will print distractiing warnings) from https://releases.hashicorp.com/terraform/0.11.14/terraform_0.11.14_darwin_amd64.zip (Unzip and copy the `terraform` binary to `/usr/local/bin/terraform`)
+5. Install terraform 1.0.7 from https://releases.hashicorp.com/terraform/1.0.7/terraform_1.0.7_darwin_amd64.zip (Unzip and copy the `terraform` binary to `/usr/local/bin/terraform`)
 6. Run `aws configure`.
    - For "AWS Access Key ID" enter the "Access key ID" from the credentials.csv you downloaded in step 3.
    - For "AWS Secret Access Key" enter the "Secret access key" from the credentials.csv you downloaded in step 3.